Pop Culture in a Post-Truth America

 * * * *

 Previously, it was TV’s unhippest formats that had the most success with risky exercises in self-awareness.
 Flavorwire’s list of “the 50 Most Meta TV Shows of All Time” predominantly features sitcoms, and it’s easy to understand why.
 The form’s characteristic features lend themselves especially well to meta self-mockery.
 Few things are more meta than the pre-recorded laugh-track, which reminds audiences at home of the “live studio audience” near the soundstage.
-And while millennial sitcoms nixed the canned laughter (taking a cue from the groundbreaking Gary Shandling Show), the favored mockumentary format of
+And while millennial sitcoms nixed the canned laughter (taking a cue from the groundbreaking Gary Shandling Show), the favored mockumentary format of The Office and Parks and Recreation stretched a meta gag into a whole genre: half the fun of The Office was Jim Halpert’s baleful glances at the camera.
+Unlike other formats, the sitcom was always willing to make fun of its own fakery, inviting audiences both into the joke and onto the set.

 But, until recently, TV’s so-called golden-age—largely constituted by antihero-driven cable dramas—steered away from the cheeky self-exposure of the TV sitcom.
 If the sitcom’s signature gag was to remind you, with every punch-line, that you’re watching a sitcom, the prestige drama has always tried to convince you that you’re watching something more like a novel.
 Frequently lauded in literary terms, shows like The Sopranos, Mad Men and The Wire were more often compared to realist fiction or Greek tragedy than to their immediate TV predecessors.
 Those dramas weren’t interested in puncturing the illusion of storytelling—they were interested in perfecting it.
-The breathless intensity of shows like
+The breathless intensity of shows like Breaking Bad turned its audience into stressed-out wrecks, not paranoid skeptics.
+Shows like Mad Men and The Sopranos were so studiously paced that that they risked banality rather than disbelief.
+Whether “gritty” or lush and literary, their style was always realism.

 But, strangely, the emergence of the prestige drama coincided with a time when all of televised reality began merging with fiction.
 The Sopranos premiered a few years after The Real World and Big Brother debuted a new, flamboyant type of unreality onto the screen.
-Court TV had been on air for the better part of a decade and premiered the same year as the ur-reality exploitation show
+Court TV had been on air for the better part of a decade and premiered the same year as the ur-reality exploitation show Jerry Springer.
+By the late 90s, the TV screen had become irreversibly weirder than any page in a novel: a porous membrane between fact and fiction, entertainment and information, truth and falsehood.
+Nowadays, the phoniness of televised narratives is so widely acknowledged that we can watch a dating-based reality show (The Bachelor) and a dramatic series about the fakery of dating-based reality shows (UnReal) on the same screen.
+On TV, the end of truth was a new beginning for entertainment.

 It was also the beginning of a new political era.
 “Post-truth” has become the favored adjective for describing public life under Donald Trump and, as of November, Oxford Dictionary’s “Word of the Year.”
 It’s a good handle for a political moment which feels at once pre-Enlightenment and post-modern, estranged from reason and dominated by media spectacle.
 Trump’s propensity for conspiracy theories, wild inaccuracies, and outright lies is well documented; indexing them has become both a Sisyphean task and a matter of routine.
 None of it, though, has stopped him from becoming our president-elect.
 And while Trump might be the first US president elected on a post-truth platform, the so-called “post-truth era” precedes him.
 The term was first coined in The Nation in 1998, and explored at length in a book, The Post-Truth Era, in 2004 by Ralph Keyes.
 Although written in the early years of the millennium, Keyes’ insights feel spookily prescient: he describes his moment as one in which “deception has become a challenge, a game, and ultimately a habit,” blurring the borders “between fiction and nonfiction.”
 And, while our crisis of knowledge is typically blamed at least in part on social media, Keyes asserts that “the emergence of post-truthfulness is linked inextricably with the rise of television.”
 Post-war audiences grew up “against a backdrop of televised McCarthy hearings, rigged quiz shows, [. . .]
 Vietnam and its many credibility gaps” and “the Watergate hearing,” among other things.
 Quoting Landon Jones, Keyes writes that “TV gave its audiences their ‘first lesson in the little dishonesties of adult life.’”
 But the dishonesties he rattles off don’t seem so little—they weren’t then, and they aren’t now.